Impact-of-Mobile-SDK-Usage-on-Privacy/.github/README.md

 Both tools are constantly developed and managed using [their own org]().
 For instructions on how to conduct measurements and analysis using the tools refer to that org.

-As our artifact this repository contains the [measurement]() and [analysis]() specific plugins as well as the code of our sample applications in separate repositories for the differen SDKs and OS.
+This organization contains the [measurement]() and [analysis]() specific plugins as well as the code of our sample applications in separate repositories for the differen SDKs and OS.

 ## Analytics